 Be aware that proof of child care expenses may be required for audit purposes.
 If you are requested to provide proof, the following are acceptable documents:

-- Licenced Daycare – a letter from childcare centre stating the name(s) of children in child care, the dates and the amounts paid
+- Licensed Daycare – a letter from childcare centre stating the name(s) of children in child care, the dates and the amounts paid

 - Private Child Care Provider - cancelled cheques or money orders showing the dates and amount paid.
 Letters or receipts from the childcare provider are not accepted.